OPINION | Sports' reaction to Queen's death is understandably complicated | CBC Sports

 Both sets of players in Durham remember Her Majesty The Queen. <a href="https://t.co/HPu2zXbD5W">pic.twitter.com/HPu2zXbD5W</a>—@englandcricket

 One commenter to that post made reference to the Indian national anthem, which seems simple on the surface, but if one pauses to examine the context, it's a little more complicated.
-India was a British colony and the amount of brutality and oppression it endured is not only historically chronicled, but ever-present through the remains of colonial legacies that uphold systems of oppression (like shadeism and classism) in the Subcontinent.
+India was a British colony and the amount of brutality and oppression it endured is not only historically chronicled, but ever-present through the remains of colonial legacies that uphold systems of oppression (like shadeism and classism) in the subcontinent.

-So when athletes remember Her Majesty, what are they permitted to remember under the rules of their respective organization's propriety?
+So when athletes remember Her Majesty, what are they permitted to remember under the rules of their respective organizations' propriety?

 I am a woman of immigrant experience whose family was displaced from India in 1947 and eventually ended up in Canada.
 As such, I got used to seeing the Queen's face on currency and in public spaces.
-But there are a fair share of people from the 32 sovereign states she reigned during the 70 years at the helm of the British royal family who are mourning her deeply.
+There are a fair share of people from the 32 sovereign states over which she reigned during her 70 years as monarch who are mourning her deeply.
 I am not unfamiliar with Commonwealth traditions.
-But having to not acknowledge the harm that was done and the ways in which those connections were not all rosy is something I am thinking about a lot.
+But the pressure to ignore the harm that was done and the ways in which those connections were not all rosy is something I am thinking about a lot.

 Society has a tendency to canonize people after they die.
 But is it honest to do this?
-Is it fair to the citizens, claimed by the monarchy as "subjects", to not be able to grieve their own way?
+Is it fair to the citizens, claimed by the monarchy as "subjects", to not be able to grieve in their own way?

 Some football clubs in Scotland and Ireland posted very simple messages up on their social media to remind supporters that the matches were cancelled.
 Some put up her profile to honour her legacy.
-And some deeply connected to British resistance celebrated her death in a Tallaght stadium in Dublin during a UEFA Conference League match between the Irish Shamrock Rovers and Swedish Djurgårdens IF Fotboll.
+And some deeply connected to British resistance celebrated her death at Tallaght Stadium in Dublin during a UEFA Conference League match between the Irish Shamrock Rovers and Swedish Djurgårdens IF Fotboll.

 Many took to social media to lambaste the incident, calling it crude and tasteless.